MEDIA CONTACT Gina Davis, gdavis@zerotothree.org

 Dr. Julia Carranza Neira (Peru) is a psychiatrist, trauma psychotherapist and assistant professor of psychiatry at the Universidad Peruana de Ciencias Aplicadas School of Medicine.
 Dr. Neira is a member of the International Society for Traumatic Stress Studies and a researcher at the Global Collaboration on Traumatic Stress Studies.

 Jeana Nichols (Washington State) is the program planning and regional engagement manager for the Early Head Start program at Eastern Washington University.
 She specializes in early childhood and family services, community health and higher education.
-Nichols focuses on streamlining governance policies, planning community outreach events, leading health advisory committees and fostering partnerships with local constituencies, including parent volunteers and community agencies.
+Nichols focuses on streamlining governance policies, planning community outreach events, leading health advisory committees and fostering partnerships with local constituents, including parent volunteers and community agencies.

 Rebecca O’Neill (Virginia) is a licensed clinical social worker, certified autism specialist and clinical director of Axis Mundi Child and Family Therapy.
 She supports neurodivergent children and their families with holistic and accessible interventions.
 Inspired by her own child’s experience, she founded Danny’s Walk, a grassroots advocacy organization focused on educating families, communities and legislators about the dangers of autism-related wandering and supporting legislation that addresses the needs of the neurodivergent community.

 Danielle Rice (Michigan) is a licensed clinical social worker and is endorsed as an Infant Mental Health Mentor-Clinical.
 She is director of workforce inclusion and endorsement at the Michigan Association for Infant Mental Health.
-As a dual-title Ph.D. candidate, she focuses on the challenges faced by Black professionals in the field to develop ways to address and heal the harm caused by these challenges.
+As a dual-degree Ph.D. candidate, she focuses on the challenges faced by Black professionals in the field to develop ways to address and heal the harm caused by these challenges.

 Danielle Rivera (California) is a children’s service administrator and a licensed clinical social worker at the Los Angeles County Department of Children and Family Services.
 She has 13 years of experience supporting children of all ages, specializing in ages 0 to 5, and their families, with the goal of keeping children safe.